 Course Description For EWC4U Grade 12 The Writer’s Craft English Online Course

-Grade 12 Writer’s Craft (EWC4U) course emphasizes knowledge and skills related to the craft of writing.
-Students will analyse models of effective writing; use a workshop approach to produce a range of works; identify and use techniques required for specialized forms of writing; and identify effective ways to improve the quality of their writing.
-They will also complete a major paper as part of a creative or analytical independent study project and investigate opportunities for publication and for writing careers.
+Grade 12 Writer’s Craft seeks to develop the student’s existing knowledge and skills related to the art of writing.
+Throughout the various units of this course, students will: analyze models of effective writing; adopt a workshop approach to produce a range of works; identify techniques required for specialized forms of writing; and use a variety of methods to improve the overall quality of their writing.
+Throughout the course, students will work towards completing a major paper as part of a creative or analytical independent study project.
+The course concludes with an exploration of career opportunities in the publishing industry.

 Summary Of Units And Timelines For Grade 12 The Writer’s Craft English EWC4U